radikh/kvatyr/README.md

  - Primitive as dirt

 ### How to use

+#### Prerequisites

+- Browser installed on the target machine
+- Not being afraid of terminal
+- Optionally a lot of anger on the fact that there is not easy way to send files directly to Mac iOS machines :japanese_goblin:

 Check the latest release and find an executable for you.

 #### For Mac and Linux